Piano Sonata No. 2 (Shostakovich): Music

 The Piano Sonata No. 2 consists of three movements:

 A typical performance takes approximately 25 minutes.

 The restless mood of the first movement is established by the running sixteenth notes which begin the sonata, leading to a melodic line which is a verbatim quote in retrograde of the opening motif of Shostakovich's Symphony No. 1.
-This is followed by the appearance of a march-like theme in E-flat, accompanied by triads in the same key, before ebbing away into a chromatic closing subject.
-A fortissimo climax is capped by the combination of the movement's two main subjects, clashing against each other bitonally in B and E-flat.
+This is followed by the appearance of a march-like theme in E♭, accompanied by triads in the same key, before ebbing away into a chromatic closing subject.
+A fortissimo climax is capped by the combination of the movement's two main subjects, clashing against each other bitonally in B and E♭.
 Following this is the "Largo" second movement, which mixes ternary and rondo forms.
 Musicologist David Haas likened it to a waltz, while Sofia Moshevich said the movement forecasts the textures and moods of Shostakovich's late music.
 The finale begins with the statement of a thirty-measure theme which is then developed upon by nine variations; allusions to the compositions of Nikolayev, as well as to what would later become Shostakovich's musical monogram, appear.
 The final variation closes the sonata with a recollection of its opening.